The enigmatic origin of two dormant BH binaries: Gaia BH1 and Gaia BH2: Gaia BH binaries from isolated binary evolution

 \subsubsection{Gaia~BH1 as Low Mass X-ray Binary}

-Although there is no X-ray emission detected from Gaia~BH1 and Gaia~BH2 \citep{Rodriguez2023}, it was found that during the post-dormant BH binary evolution of both of those binaries they may become the symbiotic X-ray binaries with the subsequent phase of stable Roche-lobe overflow (RLOF) \citet{Rodriguez2023} becoming a a low mass X-ray binary (LMXB).
-The population of LMXBs that originated from Gaia~BH1-like binaries would have long orbital periods ($P_\mathrm{orb}>100$ days).\\ Of the two binaries that we consider as the best examples of Gaia~BH1 and Gaia~BH2 in our IBE simulations and which evolution we describe in Sec.~\ref{ssec:results_evolution} only Gaia~BH1-like system undergoes RLOF becoming LMXB in its subsequent evolution while Gaia~BH2-like binary remains detached.\\ As of today, all known LMXBs with BH accretors are transient sources, that is they show periodic rapid increase in their luminosity up to $L_\mathrm{X}\sim10^{39}$ erg/s lasting from days to years, followed by long periods (tens of years) of quiescence when their luminosity drops below $L_\mathrm{X}\sim10^{33}$ erg/s.
+There is no X-ray emission detected from Gaia~BH1 and Gaia~BH2.
+However, it is found that during the post-dormant BH binary phase, both of these binaries may evolve through the symbiotic X-ray binary phase to the phase of stable Roche-lobe overflow (RLOF) \citet{Rodriguez2023}.
+At this point, the systems convert into low mass X-ray binaries (LMXBs).
+The population of LMXBs, that could arise from Gaia~BH-like systems, would have long orbital periods of $P_\mathrm{orb}>100$ days.\\ Of the two binaries that we consider as the best examples of Gaia~BH1 and Gaia~BH2 in our IBE simulations and which evolution we describe in Sec.~\ref{ssec:results_evolution} only Gaia~BH1-like system undergoes RLOF becoming LMXB in its subsequent evolution while Gaia~BH2-like binary remains detached.\\ As of today, all known LMXBs with BH accretors are transient sources, that is they show periodic rapid increase in their luminosity up to $L_\mathrm{X}\sim10^{39}$ erg/s lasting from days to years, followed by long periods (tens of years) of quiescence when their luminosity drops below $L_\mathrm{X}\sim10^{33}$ erg/s.
 The outbursts are triggered by an instability in accretion disk formed around BH.
 The instability arises from the changes in opacities when ionisation/recombination sets in, what in turn entails the changes in the disk viscosity (for details of disk instability model (DIM) see e.g. \citet{Lasota01,Hameury20}).
 According to the model the system is persistently bright (has high level of luminosity with no outbursts) if the mass transfer rate $\dot{M}_\mathrm{tr}$ is higher than critical value of mass accretion rate at the outer disk radius ($\dot{M}^{+}_\mathrm{crit}(R_\mathrm{d})$) and the system is transient (undergoes outbursts) if $\dot{M}_\mathrm{tr}<\dot{M}^{+}_\mathrm{crit}(R_\mathrm{d})$ and $\dot{M}_\mathrm{tr}>\dot{M}^{-}_\mathrm{crit}(R_\mathrm{in})$ where $\dot{M}^{-}_\mathrm{crit}(R_\mathrm{in})$ is the critical mass accretion rate at the inner disk radius.
 The formulae for $\dot{M}_\mathrm{crit}(R)$ are taken from \citet{Lasota08}:

 where $\alpha_{0.1}=0.1\alpha$ is the viscosity parameter in units $0.1$, $R_{10}$ is the radius in units of $10^{10}$ cm and $M_1$ is the primary mass in solar masses.\\ In following calculations we assumed that the disk outer radius extends to $90\%$ of BH Roche lobe radius in the outburst and that the inner disk radius $R_\mathrm{in}$ does not coincide with the last stable orbit in the quiescence but instead it is truncated due to the transition from optically thick to optically thin radiatively inefficient flow \citep[e.g.][]{Lasota96,DeMarco21}.
 We further assumed that the truncation happens at $3.4\times10^4 R_\mathrm{g}$ where $R_\mathrm{g}$ is gravitational radius $R_\mathrm{g}=GM_\mathrm{BH}/c^2$. $\dot{M}^{-}_\mathrm{crit}(R)$ decreases with $R$ and the assumption about $R_\mathrm{in}$ is the upper limit for the inner disk truncation that is justified by the observations of V404 Cyg (a transient LMXB) \citep{Bernardini16}.
 The viscosity parameter in the hot disk is taken to be $\alpha_{0.1}=1.0$ and in the cold disk $\alpha_{0.1}=0.2$ \citep{Lasota01}.
 We calculated the critical mass accretion rates at the outer and inner disk radii for parameters that we found for exemplary Gaia~BH1-like systems described in Sec.~\ref{ssec:results_evolution} at the onset of LMXB phase: